parallelo3301/zulip-chatgpt-bot/README.md

 ### New conversation

-To start a new conversation (as it fetches the history for up to 3K tokens) just write keyword `new` in the beginning of the message.
-Only the first occurence should happen, so you should be able to use the word new in the prompt beginning, but only for a new conversation, sorry for that.
+To start a new conversation (as it fetches the history for up to 6K tokens, depends on the model and settings) just write `!new` subcommand anywhere in the message.

 #### Examples